How to Reintroduce Meat After Being Vegan or Vegetarian

 This is a tough issue and may require some professional counseling from a dietitian or eating disorders specialist.
 There is really no reason to feel guilt for nourishing your body the way it evolved to be fed.
 However, societal pressures can lead to feelings of guilt.
 Outside of consulting with a professional, you might try offering thanks to the animals for nourishing you before you eat a meal.
 It can also be helpful to connect with other people who did not thrive on a vegan or vegetarian diet and who have gone through what you are going through.

 If you are not feeling well on a strict vegan diet, then you may want to consider consulting a profession who can do lab work or evaluate whether or not you need to change your diet.
-A vegan diet is considered a very restrictive diet and can lead to health issues.
+A solely plant-based diet is considered a very restrictive diet and can lead to health problems from a vegan diet.

 It may be helpful to consult a dietitian or eating disorders specialist who can help you change your attitudes about eating meat.